-Though some Native American tribes lived for centuries in the American West, as the white man pushed westward, always wanting more land and resources, they pushed the American Indians out of their way, further populating the West with various tribes.
+Though some Native American tribes lived in the American West for centuries, as the white man pushed westward, always wanting more land and resources, they pushed the American Indians out of their way, further populating the West with various tribes.

-When European settlers arrived on the North American continent at the end of the 15th century, they encountered diverse Native American cultures – as many as 900,000 inhabitants with over 300 different languages.
+When European settlers arrived on the North American continent at the end of the 15th century, they encountered diverse Native American cultures – as many as 900,000 inhabitants with over 300 languages.
 These people, whose ancestors crossed the land bridge from Asia in what may be considered the first North American immigration, were virtually destroyed by the subsequent immigration that created the United States.
 This tragedy directly results from treaties written and broken by foreign governments, warfare, and forced assimilation.

 In 1786, the United States established its first Indian reservation and approached each tribe as an independent nation.
 This policy remained intact for more than 100 years.

 But, as President James Monroe noted in his second inaugural address in 1821, treating Native Americans this way “flattered their pride, retarded their improvement, and in many instances paved the way to their destruction.”
 In addition, Monroe observed that America’s westward growth “has constantly driven them back, with almost the total sacrifice of the lands which they have been compelled to abandon.”
 Despite Monroe’s concern for the plight of Native Americans, his administration successfully removed them from states north of the Ohio River.

 In 1823, the Supreme Court made a landmark decision (Johnson v.
 M’Intosh) that private citizens could not purchase lands from Native Americans because Indians could not hold title to their lands, even if they had occupied them for years.
 This was because their “right of occupancy” was subordinate to the United States “right of discovery.”
 This decision would become a staple in federal and state cases related to Indian land titles for the next two centuries.